Transfer: Transferring College Credits

-Transfer credit is evaluated as stipulated below:
+Transfer credit is evaluated using the following guidelines:

 - The course(s) must be similar in scope and content to courses offered at Marist.

-- Only courses in which a C or better has been obtained may be transferred to meet major, related field, and Core requirements.
+- Only courses in which a C or better has been obtained may be transferred to meet major, related fields, and Core requirements.
 Credit for C- grades may be awarded on the elective credit category only.